 Saved Unbelievers?

 I have been married for 7 1/2 years and love my husband dearly.
-He is not a believer.
+I am a believer but He is not.
 I have presented him with the facts and showed him scriptures in the bible to back it up.
 He just believes that Jesus was a good man that started one of many religions that are practiced today.
 He believes that when we as Christians tell someone that Jesus is the only way to salvation, that it is discriminatory against other beliefs.
 We have had many heated discussions in reference to this.
 It breaks my heart to know that his soul is at stake and I pray that the Lord will open his eyes one day.

 I was on a Christian forum seeking help on how I could help my husband understand and was told not to worry about it because since I’m a believer, my husband and household are covered.
 This doesn’t settle well with me.
 My children are 6 and 4 so they’re too young to understand and are under the age of accountability but my husband being covered, I was like no way until I was referred to 1Cor 7:13-16.